The Kata Method

 What if I told you that things can change?
 That organizations no longer have to be satisfied with these counterproductive ways of doing things?
 Using the KATA method, it’s possible to do things better and in the long term.
 All you have to do is adapt the way you work to tackle challenges differently.

-What is the KATA method?
+What is the kata method?

 Its foundations are based on the principle that, like the athlete or virtuoso, it is through practice that the desired excellence is achieved.